Sonophoto/AVRMega_Ports/README.md

 Update 23-Mar-2017

+This library is currently under development but you can use it right now!

 Massive reorganization results in usable code:

      USAGE:

-          1. Move entire project directory into you Arduino libraries directory
+          1. Clone entire project directory into you Arduino libraries directory

           2. #include mega2560_ports.h